Compress Image to 200KB Online Free

 Your result

-After compression, a preview and download will appear here.
+After compression, previews and downloads will appear here.

 About this tool

-A fast, browser-based image compressor that reduces JPG, PNG, and WebP files to approximately 200 KB or less.
+A fast, browser-based image compressor that reduces JPG, PNG, WebP, and SVG files to approximately 200 KB or less.
 Using the Canvas API, it iteratively lowers quality and scales dimensions until the target is met — without uploading anything to a server.

 200 KB is a widely used limit for social media profile photos, job portal CV uploads, and higher-quality document attachments.
 The before/after preview helps you verify quality, while the savings badge confirms the size reduction.